norwoodj/docs/docs/resume.md

     * Built a number of streaming data processing applications in go using [Kafka](https://kafka.apache.org/) and [GCP pub/sub](https://cloud.google.com/pubsub), in particular, one for detecting newly-registered domain names from [1.1.1.1](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1) resolver logs, approximately 200 billion events per day at the time.
+    * Authored terraform configuration and [helm](https://helm.sh/) charts to deploy and monitor an [airflow](https://airflow.apache.org) deployment and all other necessary infrastructure for running the team's ~100 batch jobs and streaming data applications on a mix of
+      Google Cloud Platform and internal bare-metal environments

 2014 - 2019
 :   [Retailmenot](https://www.retailmenot.com/corp) (Austin, Texas) - Software Engineer I, Software Engineer II, Senior Software Engineer